voxlol/projectjellyfish/docs/faq.md

 **Why Open Source?**

 As an open source platform, Project Jellyfish can be customized to fit your cloud’s unique requirements and interact with your increasingly disparate resources.
 Project Jellyfish also leverages input from a diverse community of individual users and enterprises who understand, first hand, what it takes to successfully manage a cloud environment.
-Mold, bend, break, and shape Jellyfish to work for YOU.
+Mold, bend, break, and shape Jellyfish so that it works with your project.

 **What are Blueprints?**